yantze/dotfiles/LINUX_TIPS.md

 w           #show all window(Select from interactive list of windows) tmux list-sessions  #list all sessions
 #cheatsheet:https://gist.github.com/MohamedAlaa/2961058#file-tmux-cheatsheet-markdown
+#use space to enter visual model in ctrl+a ] condition

 bind-key F1 set-window-option force-width 81